Kagiso-me/k3s-docs/K3s_Production_Ready_Guide.md

 ## 🏗️ Phase 2 — Installing K3s with Ansible

-Now that your nodes are prepped, let’s install K3s using a playbook so you don’t touch any node manually.
+Now that the nodes are prepped, let’s install K3s using a playbook - fully automated.

 ### Playbook: `install-k3s.yml`